ryanwellsr/wellsrPRO/README.md

 *********************************************************************************************
 ### Installing wellsrPRO on Excel 2010 and newer

-Installing wellsrPRO on Excel 2010 and newer:
+wellsrPRO is not supported on Excel 2007 or earlier.
+Here are the steps to install wellsrPRO on Excel 2010 and newer:
 1) If you haven't done so already, download wellsrPRO.xlam
 2) Open Excel
 3) Click the File tab